 Online education in the 1990s may be illustrated by Theodor Kittelsen's 1900 painting of the distant Soria Moria Castle.
 The Norwegian fairy tale about eternal search for happiness.

-Theodor Kittelsen who was born in Kragerø in 1857
+Theodor Kittelsen was born in Kragerø in 1857.

 The second book in My Online Education World compiles anecdotes from the optimistic 1990s.
 Anecdotes chronicled in isolation and distress during 2021.
-The decade for early adapters of online education on the web.
+The decade for early adaptors of online education on the web.
 A decade of amazing innovations.
 The decade that introduced PCs with colour- and graphic interfaces.
-New Internet services opened the world, and the web brought it all together.
+New internet services opened the world, and the web brought it all together.
 Search engines provided immediate access to mindboggling sources of information.
 Online journals, early web-based learning management systems, digital cameras, and personal digital assistants (PDAs).
 And mobile phones that changed our lives.

 My life accelerated in the 1990s.
 Two formative years as a graduate student in the US.
 Establishing DEOS as one of the world's first online journals at the American Center for the Study of Distance Education.
 Struggling with my doctoral dissertation Teaching Techniques for Computer-mediated Communication.
-Trips to Venezuela, Canada, Mexico, and Brazil.
-Much focus on adoption and children.
+Travelling to Venezuela, Canada, Mexico, and Brazil.
+Focusing on children and parenthood.